Shape the energy of the future

 A list of some of our university links

-The programme for this year's day is available below as a pdf file.
+The programme for last year's day is available below as a pdf file.

 Programme for PhD Open Day